uri-ai-lab/dgx-template/README.md

 cd dgx-template
 sbatch --time=1:00:00 example.slurm ./scripts/helloworld.py
 ```
 After you run the sbatch command, you should see a message telling you that your batch job was submitted and giving you the job id.
 When your code has finished running, a slurm output file will appear in your working directory with the name ```slurm-nnnnn.out``` where ```nnnnn``` is the job id.
 The output file will contain messages and the output of any print statements.
-If your code doesn't generate an output file right away you can check the slurm queue by using the command ```squeue``` to the position of your job.
+If your code doesn't generate an output file right away you can check the slurm queue by using the command ```squeue``` to find the position of your job in the queue.

 ## Step 3: Run your own code
 For convenience, you may want to write code on your own system and copy it to seawulf.
 I recommend using a version control system like git and GitHub to do this, but if your unfamiliar with this approach, you can use a command line tool like scp or a gui tool like WinSCP, Filezilla, Cyberduck, etc. to copy your files.
 If you are comfortable using emacs or vi you can, of course, directly edit your code on seawulf.